mucking around (v.) / British informal

 The Creator & Curator

-Kathi Rañeses is a food and travel writer, copywriter, online marketing consultant, and entrepreneur.
-She is also a tarot reader, paranormal investigator, and reiki practitioner.
+Kathi Rañeses is a food and travel writer – contributing to spot.ph and GMA New Online – copywriter, online marketing consultant, and entrepreneur.
+She is also a holistic tarot reader, paranormal investigator, and certified reiki practitioner.

 Born and raised in the Middle East for most of her life, she came to call the Philippines her home and has dedicated this space to sharing and educating curious travelers about this breathtakingly beautiful country.

-When she’s not away on an adventure or discovering amazing new dishes, you can usually find her at home planning her next escape, cooking up a storm in the kitchen, and spending quality time with her dog – a local aspin rescue called Iggsey.
+When she’s not away on an adventure or discovering amazing new dishes, you can usually find her at home planning her next escape, cooking up a storm in the kitchen, and spending quality time with her dogs – a local aspin rescue called Iggsey and a beautiful Siberian husky named Tala.

 Jericho San Miguel is a pretty chill dude who has his roots in Las Piñas City, Philippines.
 On any typical day, he moonlights as a freelance photographer, graphic designer, and a digital imaging technician for one of the biggest production houses in the country.